oceanprotocol/ocean.py/READMEs/dispenser-flow.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Quickstart: Faucet to dispense free datatokens
+# Quickstart: Post free data

 This quickstart describes how to create a faucet to dispense free datatokens.